Frequency Tracking and Parameter Estimation for Robust Quantum State-Estimation: CONTINUOUS WEAK MEASUREMENT AND STATE-ESTIMATION

 The main potential problem with the above approach to state-estimation is that the stochastic master equation requires that the system is well-defined, in the sense that the Hamiltonian and the measurement interaction need to be known very accurately.
 If the Hamiltonian and interaction are not well defined, the measurement record that is used to update the system will produce incorrect state estimates and assign too much confidence to the results of the SME.
 This is also common in classical state estimation problems, where too much confidence is assigned to the dynamical processes and valid measurements are often discounted because they conflict with the (inaccurate) state estimates~\cite{BarShalom01}.
 Ideally, we would like our state estimates to be insensitive to small errors in the Hamiltonian, or to allow the parameters in the Hamiltonian to be estimated from the measurement record so that errors can be corrected on-line.

 To examine the sensitivity of the state estimates to errors in the Hamiltonian, we consider two SMEs: one is used to produce a measurement record (playing the role of an experimental system) and the other is used to estimate the underlying state of the system based on a Hamiltonian that contains a small error.
-Initially, we select a simple single-qubit Hamiltonian $H=\hbar\omega_x\sigma_x /2$ (where $\sigma_x$ is the Pauli $x$ matrix), which generates a rotation of the single qubit Bloch vector about the Bloch $x$-axis.
+Initially, we select a simple single-qubit Hamiltonian,

+where $\sigma_x$ is the Pauli $x$ matrix.
+This Hamiltonian generates a rotation of the single qubit Bloch vector about the Bloch $x$-axis.
 We then apply an interaction that generates a measurement along the Bloch $z$-axis.
-This maximises the size of the output signal relative to the noise by choosing a measurement that is orthogonal to the axis of rotation.
+This maximizes the size of the output signal relative to the noise by choosing a measurement that is orthogonal to the axis of rotation.
 The Hamiltonian and measurement are selected because they reflect a common situation for solid state charge qubits, where the $\sigma_x$ term corresponds to a tunneling interaction and the $\sigma_z$ interaction corresponds to a measurement of charge (see reference~\cite{Griffith06x} for example).
 Rewriting the SME in the Bloch vector representation~\cite{Scully97}, with

 where $\sigma_i$ is a Pauli matix and the density operator is

 the SME becomes three coupled stochastic equations

 The corresponding measurement record is,